plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 title: What makes a team productive?
 ---
 My interests mostly lie in the technical side of software development.
 But through experience, I have learned that the softer values matter.
-I tend not to dwell on them that much though.
-As a problem solver, I simply don't find them that interesting to think about.

-However, in this post, I'm going to try and summarize some thoughts on how to keep your developers productive.
+In this post, I'm going to try and summarize some thoughts on how to keep your developers productive.

 I've found it not uncommon that a simple bugfix that takes 15-30 minutes to code, can take days before being fully